NeurodataWithoutBorders/nwbinspector/docs/user_guide/advanced_usage.rst

 TB scale!

 The general tutorial for using the :code:`ros3` driver can be found :ros3-tutorial:`here <>`.
-This driver can be passed directly into our core inspection functions, and the ``path`` or ``nwbfile_path`` arguments in this case become the S3 path on the DANDI archive.
+This driver can be passed directly into our core inspection functions, and the :paramref:`~nwbinspector.nwbinspector.inspect_all.path` or :paramref:`~nwbinspector.nwbinspector.inspect_nwb.nwbfile_path` arguments in this case become the S3 path on the DANDI archive.
 Resolution of these paths can be performed via the following code

 .. code-block:: python